Advancing Research on Unconscious Priming: When can Scientists Claim an Indirect Task Advantage?: Replication of a Landmark Study Finds no

 \subsection{Disclosures}

-\subsubsection{Data, materials, and online resources}
+\subsubsection{Data, Materials, and Online Resources}

-The experimental material, data and the scripts for the analyses reported in this article will be made available on the Open Science Framework (OSF), at https://osf.io/kp59h.
+The experimental material, data and the scripts for the analyses reported in this article have been made available on the Open Science Framework (OSF), at \url{https://osf.io/kp59h} (Meyen, Zerweck, Amado, von Luxburg, \& Franz, 2020) .
+We also provide an online tool to apply our reanalysis to other data at \url{http://www.ecogsci.cs.uni-tuebingen.de/ITAcalculator/}.